tparchman/F22_BIOL792_coursepage/week3_unixIII/unixIII_primer.md

 | a       | All|
 <p>&nbsp;</p>

-We are going to try to avoid messing with permissions to much in this course, but if you go on to use remote or cluster computing systems with other groups, understanding permission in more detail is essential.
+We are going to try to avoid messing with permissions to much in this course, but if you go on to use remote or cluster computing systems with other groups, understanding permissions in more detail is essential.
 There are, however, a few simple things we will do, and below are some examples.

 Convert the .sh shell script to an executable for all users.